-Mobile map packages contain the definition of one or more maps along with any simple features, raster datasets, tables, relationship classes, tile or vector tile packages they require.
+A mobile map package contains the definition of one or more maps along with any simple features, raster datasets, tables, relationship classes, tile packages, or vector tile packages the maps require.
 Mobile scene packages also contain the definition of one or more scenes along with the data they require.
 A mobile scene package can also contain elevation data if the scene needs to drape its data across a 3D terrain.
-You can create read-only mobile map and scene packages using ArcGIS Pro, and you can create editable mobile map packages using the services pattern available with the ArcGIS Runtime.
+You can create read-only mobile map and scene packages using ArcGIS Pro, and you can create editable mobile map packages using the Services pattern available with the ArcGIS Runtime.

 Using ArcGIS Pro lets you create read-only mobile maps or scenes that can be distributed to a large number of users.
 Typically these users and their devices operate in a fully disconnected environment.

 ArcGIS Pro provides two geoprocessing tools: Create Mobile Map Package and Create Mobile Scene Package.
 For more details, see Create a Mobile Map Package and Create a Mobile Scene Package in Package toolset in the ArcGIS Pro help .
 The maps or scenes and their data are stored in a single archive file called a mobile map package (*.mmpk) or mobile scene package (*.mspk) file.
 The advantage of this approach is that you can create one mobile package file and distribute it to many devices.
 You can distribute these files by copying them onto a device, or uploading them to your organization's portal for users to download.